ipa320/ipa_seminar/ipa_seminar_perception/README.md

 ```
 rosrun rqt_reconfigure rqt_reconfigure
 ```
 to open the GUI.
 Select "passthrough_filter".
 Now you can change the upper and lower limit of the filter.
 The parameters specify limits of the depth values.
+Adjust the parameters so that the wall in the background does not appear anymore.

 ![reconf1](./doc/reconf1.png "Configuration of passthrough")